 - Entry to the tourist places – 100 – 500 INR(1.5 – 7.7 USD) on average.
 There are few exceptions that are much more expensive, e.g. Taj Mahal.

-You need on average 20 USD to travel on a tight budget.
+You need on average 20 USD per day to travel on a tight budget.
 Tight budget means you give preference to simple rooms, public transport, basic food, few attractions.
 It might be cheaper for you if you travel not alone since in many areas you will be renting out a room of the guest house.
-You can significantly cut your expenses if you stay in one place for a longer period of time or compromise on your comfort a bit.
-This will not be your case most probably, though I’m sharing my experience just in case.
+You can significantly cut your expenses if you stay in one place for a longer period of time.
+In my opinion, 30 USD per day is a very comfortable budget outside big Indian cities.

-I was based in Delhi due to my office, though I don’t recommend staying in Delhi for long if you are a tourist.
-For some time, I was getting my monthly expenses in Delhi to 250 USD(15k INR) per month.
+Let me give you an overview of staying in the capital city.
+I was based in Delhi due to my office work.
+For some time, I was getting my monthly expenses to 250 USD(15k INR) per month.
 I was sharing a room, either cooking or getting home-made food, going by metro, taking two short trips per month.
-For a few months, my monthly expenses came to 26000 INR (~400 USD), because I changed the accommodation and rents in Delhi are exorbitant.
+For a few months, my monthly expenses came to 26000 INR (~400 USD), because I changed the accommodation and the rents in Delhi are exorbitant.
 If you base yourself out of the most expensive Indian cities, you will get better living conditions for a cheaper cost overall.

 You also need to take some small daily amount for miscellaneous costs that will happen initially.
 E.g. you got scammed, there was a delay or change of plans, etc. Look at the INR prices as the dollar rates might be changing.